 Now, if you take a person and put them on a whole food plant-based diet (what most would consider a "high carb" diet) and have them go for a walk every day over the same time period (3 weeks) their bad LDL cholesterol levels will drop 20% and their insulin levels will drop 30%!
 This was demonstrated in a 1992 study, and continues to be shown.

 So what's the big picture here?
-The paleo diet is terrible due to the large amounts of meats it recommends, which undermines the whole concept of the diet: low insulin, low inflammation.
-We now know low carb and high animal protein foods do just the opposite of what the diet is all about.
+The paleo diet might not be so great due to the large amounts of meats it recommends, which undermines the whole concept of the diet: low insulin, low inflammation.

 What sounds better to you - eating a whole food plant-based diet and taking a nice leisurely stroll every day or busting your ass trying to complete your Crossfit WOD and eating a paleo diet that negates the cardiovascular benefits of you busting your ass?